felko/neuron-mode/README.md

 ### Other variables

-- `neuron-make-title` (default: capitalizes the first word) A function that is called by `neuron-create-zettel-from-selection` to transform the text into the actual title of the new zettel.
+- `neuron-make-title` (default: capitalizes the first word) \
+  A function that is called by `neuron-create-zettel-from-selection` to transform the text into the actual title of the new zettel.
+- `neuron-show-ids` (default: `nil`) \
+  Whether to show the IDs next to zettel titles, rather than having the titles completely hide them.
+Can be toggled using `neuron-toggle-id-visibility`.

 ## Appendix: doom-emacs configuration